bakno Audio

 Stacks Image 147

-Although drawing this graphic in the main plugin window can be challenging, it provides insight into how each curve affects the operation of the Transparent Compressor and, most importantly, the final outcome.
+Although drawing this graphic in the main plugin window would be challenging, Showing it here provides insight into how each curve affects the operation of Transparent Compressor and, most importantly, the final outcome.
+Most producers and audio engineers have a romantic approach to compression.
+To the point that they are willing to keep or buy expensive analog compressors, even if that means risking audio quality.

 How to use Transparent Compressor